wp-plugins/facebook-social-connect/facebook-connect/readme.txt

 == Installation ==
-1) Upload plugin in wp plugins directory.
+1. Upload plugin in wp plugins directory.
-2) Activate plugin from plugins menu.
+2. Activate plugin from plugins menu.
-3) "Arcgate FBC" menu appears in navigation bar.
+3. "Arcgate FBC" menu appears in navigation bar.
-4) Activate required functionality you want to use in your site.
+4. Activate required functionality you want to use in your site.

 == Frequently Asked Questions ==
+* There are still some bugs. please provide me feedback on : anujchauhan76@gmail.com

-If you have any additional comments or any query mail me : anujchauhan76@gmail.com
+* If you have any additional comments or any query mail me : anujchauhan76@gmail.com

 == Screenshots ==